superdev-1018/solidity-example/content/articles/my-trip-with-emojis.md

 ## Markdown and Shortcode

 As you might've seen most of my main sections have a unique emoji to visually communicate its purpose.
 I am obsessed with them and since I mostly developed this site using `MacOS`
 I wasn't aware of how it looked on `Windows` until I recently got to know that the emojis looked different on `Windows`.
-Most important;y, how it was drastically different when using a `Samsung` device, to read more on this look at [Samsung’s Bizarre Emojis](https://medium.com/hackernoon/samsungs-bizarre-emojis-6be568a3b7d9) by Jackson.
+Most importantly, how it was drastically different when using a `Samsung` device, to read more on this look at [Samsung’s Bizarre Emojis](https://medium.com/hackernoon/samsungs-bizarre-emojis-6be568a3b7d9) by Jackson.

 This is where my 24 hour journey began, I had the following priorities in this brief endeavor